lprione/tvb-dbs-thalamus-model/src/README.md

 plot_tvb_headmodel
 ```

-Make sure all input files are in the correct relative paths.
+Ensure input files are located in their expected folders.

+---

 ## 📌 Notes

-- Highlighted nodes can be customized via the `highlight_nodes` variable.
-- This script is mainly for visual validation of brain region mapping.
+- Both scripts are designed to be modular and adaptable to custom models.
+- You may modify node selections or plotting styles depending on your region of interest.
+- Scripts are well-suited for integration into broader pipelines for TVB or neurostimulation modeling.

 ---